 Temperatures are warmer, particularly in South Iceland, although the mercury can still drop sharply and snow can fall, this is less likely than it is in April.
 Early in the month snow still decorates the tops of the mountains aroundReykjavík.

 Fun facts about Iceland in May

-- Daybreak comes early and the bright evenings are increasingly long.
+Daybreak comes early and the bright evenings are increasingly long.

-- Many rental companies offer cheaper car hire before June.
+Many rental companies offer cheaper car hire before June.

-- Accommodation is often at a better price than in June, July and August.
+Accommodation is often at a better price than in June, July and August.

-On the 1st May the sun rises at 5:00 am and sets at 21:51 pm, nearly 17 hours of daylight from the outset!
+On the 1st of May, the sun rises at 5:00 am and sets at 21:51 pm, nearly 17 hours of daylight from the outset!
 At the end of the month sunrise comes at 3.25 am with sunset at 23:37, giving more than 20 daylight hours, so you can just enjoy the sights whenever the whim takes you.
 In North Iceland, it gets even better with between 17:15 and 21:07 hours of daylight inAkureyri.
 One tip – bring your sunglasses!
 Also, check out theIceland weatherforecast for the whole year.

 What to wear in Iceland in May

 Layers!
 No, seriously, following the three-layer principle is always important in Iceland, but layers are the only way to stay comfortable when temperatures change a lot.
 You could experience warm and sunny, warm and wet, cold and wet, or cold, crisp and dry, maybe with a strong refreshing wind.
-To manage these the best answer is to bring a light jacket but to make sure you have plenty of items to layer under it.
+To manage these the best answer is to bring a light jacket to make sure you have plenty of items to layer under it.
 You probably won´t wear them all the time but cozy hats, gloves, warm woolen socks, and scarves are as important as your bathing suit, towel, suncream and sunglasses in May.

-Start off with a wool or thermal base layer, then add your hiking trousers and fleece, thermal top or wool sweater and an outer rainproof shell.
+Start off with wool or thermal base layer, then add your hiking trousers and fleece, thermal top or wool sweater and an outer rainproof shell.
 Dress for how it feels but bear in mind the weather can change a lot during the day and into the evening.
 So, in warm weather skip some of the layers but carry extra clothing with you.
 A couple of light tops and regular underwear are useful if you get lucky with the weather, hiking trousers which zip-off to become shorts give great flexibility too.
 Lopapeysa, the Icelandic wool sweaters, can be very useful in May.
 Warm days can chill down into cool evenings.

 Pictures from May in Iceland